6 minute read | This post contains affiliate links | Updated January 2023

 I have two websites on one server that both run on WordPress and use the Theme Divi.
 I have hosting like most people on a shared server, which means that the resources for that server are shared with a set amount of other people.
 With SiteGround, I’ve never had an issue.

-If you’re hosting with a really big name company who offers extremely cheap hosting that seems like a great deal (and maybe their name sounds kinda like Schmoo-Schmaddy), then you might have to accept a slower page load because of the number of people who are using the same server resources as your site.
+If you’re hosting with a really big-name company that offers extremely cheap hosting that seems like a great deal (and maybe their name sounds kinda like Schmoo-Schmaddy), then you might have to accept a slower page load because of the number of people who are using the same server resources as your site.
 If someone on your shared hosting gets a million hits on their site in a minute, it will be slowing down all of the other sites on that hosting.

 If you’re finding that no amount of plugins are helping your page speed, try googling your hosting company and see what reviews are saying.
 You can make a decision from there on if you want to stay with them or not.